[email protected]

 Mel Fane

-I have worked in the NHS for over 20 years.
+I have worked in the NHS for over 25 years.
 Key aspects to my role are the line management and development of administrative, front of house and facilities staff.
-This covers a variety of HR functions including recruitment, training and induction , performance and objective setting and appraisal, absence management.
-I sit on the Local Authority’s Schools forum and am current a governor in another Catholic secondary.
+This covers a variety of HR functions including recruitment, training and induction , performance and objective setting and appraisal, absence management, and am current a governor in another Catholic secondary.

 Laura Gibbons